dryanakiev/2425-11-sd-java-managing-socket-connections/README.md

   - Connects to the server using a specified IP address and port.
   - Sends a greeting message to the server.
   - Closes the connection gracefully after communication.

+## New: Simple HTTP Server

+- **HTTP Server**:
+  - Listens on a specified IP and port.
+  - Serves HTML and CSS files from a designated `www` directory.
+  - Responds with a 404 error if the requested file is not found.
+  - Provides a basic example of how to create a minimal HTTP server using Java sockets.